 Fish stocks (excluding the Inshore stocks) are managed by the EU under the Common Fisheries Policy (CFP).
 The main instrument of the CFP are TACs supplemented by various technical measures (e.g. effort control; mesh size).
 The provision of timely and accurate fisheries advice on the resource base underpins the management framework of the CFP.
 Data collection is essential for the implementation of the CFP, Ireland’s Data Collection Programme is supported by the EMFF.
 Inshore fish stocks (e.g. whelk, cockle) are managed nationally and the Marine Institute works closely with Bord Iascaigh Mhara (BIM) through the inshore management.
 Ireland's Marine Atlas includes details of fishing activity in the inshore waters (up to 10 miles from the Irish coast).

-- The Stock Book 2017: Our Fisheries Ecosystems Advisory Services (FEAS) team produces The Stock Book annually, which provides the most up to date stock status and scientific advice on over 60 fish stocks exploited by the Irish fleet.
+- The Stock Book 2018: Our Fisheries Ecosystems Advisory Services (FEAS) team produces The Stock Book annually, which provides the most up to date stock status and scientific advice on over 60 fish stocks exploited by the Irish fleet.
 It contains impartial scientific advice developed by the team (working with other international scientists) from the latest available research, assessments and advice on the fisheries resource and the wider marine ecosystem.
 An interactive Digital Stock Book is now also available, it includes a forecasting tool that allows users to see the projected impact of different fishing scenarios.

 - The Shellfish Stocks and Fisheries Review: Focusing specifically on the inshore sector, it gives an overview of shell-fisheries legislation, management and economic value in Ireland and assessment of selected stocks.

 - Atlas of Commercial Fisheries Around Ireland, 2nd edition: This Atlas gives new insights into the fishing activities and fisheries resources around Ireland.